 To give everyone in our community the opportunity to experience the joy of attending a live performance, we now present a series of sensory-friendly performances as part of our Family Series.
-These shows are designed specifically for patrons on the autism spectrum, and others with sensory sensitivity, to enjoy with their families.
+These shows are designed specifically for patrons with sensory sensitivity to enjoy with their families.

 What Sensory Friendly means: